Does the Bible Teach its Own Unique Authority?

-The fact remains that the words being different is very, very significant.
-No other text in the Scriptures can be used to deflect the hard, Greek exegesis done for 2nd Timothy 3:16 and what the text explicitly says about the Scriptures with the words artios and exartizo.
+Akins’ honesty is a breath of fresh air, and is most welcomed.
+However, the fact remains that the words being different is very, very significant.
+No other text in the Scriptures can be used to deflect the hard, Greek exegesis done for 2 Timothy 3:16 and what the text explicitly says about the Scriptures with the words artios and exartizo.

 James White said this very thing in his debate with Patrick Madrid.
-Here is a small portion of the material he presented in that debate:
+Here is a lengthy portion of the material he presented in that debate:

 Hence, we see the following: